ChrisCJFern/AlliGators/README.md

 ### Tour the University of Florida's campus with ease

-Alligator Tours is an Android application compatible with Android versions !!! and up.
+Alligator Tours is an Android application compatible with Android SDK versions 21 and up.
 It utilizes the Google Maps API, the official University of Florida (UF) chatbot, and bluetooth low energy beacons to provide a unique user experience where prospective students and families can tour the campus and learn more about important landmarks/buildings.
 Users are able to choose between pre-made paths or create their own through the campus.
-When a user gets close to a beacon, the app will navigate to a screen containing information about the landmark the user is close to.
+When a user gets close enough to a beacon, the app will navigate to a screen containing information about the landmark that the user is close to (as beacons will be placed around Campus associated with specific landmarks).
 In addition, users are able to interact with Alli, UF's official chatbot, and ask any questions in relation to the University in general.

 ## How to Run
 To run this application, you will need to obtain a Google Maps API key, as well as CogUniversity authorization credentials.
 The developers can provide this information if authorized.